-Enabled: If a Peer Connector is enabled connections to the peer are allowed to be created when needed.
+Enabled: If a Peer Connector is enabled, connections to the peer are allowed to be created when needed.

-Process Incoming requests: See Configuring the Peer Connector to fetch requests from the RA below
+Process Incoming requests: See Configuring the Peer Connector to fetch requests from the RA below.

 Edit, Clone or Delete a Peer Connector

-Incoming connections are not allowed by default and can be enabled by administrators authorized to /peer/modify recursive.
+Incoming connections are by default not allowed and can be enabled by administrators authorized to /peer/modify recursive.

 In the list of incoming connections, you can see systems that have successfully connected to the EJBCA instance with a client certificate trusted by the application server's SSL configuration.
-If the client certificate presented by the connecting system is already part of an Administrator Role, the name of this role will be shown.
+If the client certificate presented by the connecting system is already part of an Administrator Role, the name of this role is shown.

 Authorization of incoming connections

 By default, EJBCA requires an Admin TLS certificate to be present in the database.
 If you are setting up an external VA or RA, you probably want to be able to connect a Peer from the CA to the VA/RA without having to import the CAs TLS client certificate (from an Authentication Key Binding) into the VA/RA.
 This is done by setting web.reqcertindb=false in conf/web.properties.
-See Building and configuring the OCSP Responder.
+See Building and Configuring the OCSP Responder.

 This provides a simplified view of EJBCA's normal authentication and authorization management, and the created Administrator Role can be edited just like any other Administrator Role.

-Management operations for an EJBCA Peer System
+Management Operations for an EJBCA Peer System

 Once an EJBCA instance has been authorized to connect and manage another EJBCA instance, operations on the peer can be performed through the Admin GUI of the authorized instance.